 Helicopter Multi-Block Code

-A database of validation cases and extensive documentation are also available for HMB.
+A database of validation cases and extensive documentation are also available for HMB3.

-The ARCHIE-WEST project is devoted to further validation of the HMB solver for flows around wind turbines, high-speed cavities, complete helicopters and hybrid aerial vehicles.
+The ARCHIE-WEST project is devoted to further validation of the HMB3 solver for flows around rotating wings: wind turbines, helicopter rotors and propellers.

 For a list of the research areas in which ARCHIE-WeSt users are active please click here.